evkx/evkx.github.io/content/models/porsche/taycan/Taycan_Turbo/_index.md

 ## Drivetrain

-Porsche Taycan Turbo has an all-wheel drive system supported by two motors.
-One on each axle.
+Porsche Taycan Turbo has an all-wheel drive system supported by two motors, one on each axle.
 The motor(s) used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).

 You can order Porsche Taycan Turbo with an alternative Adaptive Air Suspension suspension.
 The front suspension is [double wishbone](../../../../technology/suspension/#double-wishbone), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 It uses air suspension and hydraulic dampers.
-The suspension is fully adaptive on the front and rear axle, s|o height and damping can be adjusted manually and automatically.
-Minimum ground clearance is 103 mm and max 128 mm.
+The suspension is fully adaptive on the front and rear axle, so height, and damping can be adjusted manually and automatically.
+The minimum ground clearance is 103 mm, and max is 128 mm.

 ### Steering